 Confusion over expert witnesses testifying on the basis of testimonial hearsay: Williams v.
 Illinois, 567 U.S. 50 (2012): This case is fully set forth in Part One.
 To summarize, the confusion is over whether an expert can, consistently with the Confrontation Clause, rely on testimonial hearsay so long as the hearsay is not explicitly introduced for its truth and the expert makes an independent judgment, i.e., is not just a conduit for the hearsay.
 That practice is permitted by Rule 703.
 Five members of the Court rejected the use of testimonial hearsay in this way, on the ground that it was based on an artificial distinction.
 But the plurality decision by Justice Alito embraces this Rule 703 analysis.
 At this stage, the answer appears to be that an expert can rely on testimonial hearsay so long as it is not in the form of an affidavit or certificate --- that proviso would then get Justice Thomas's approval.
-As seen elsewhere in this outline, some courts have found Williams to have no precedential effect other than over cases that present the same facts as Williams.
+As seen elsewhere in this outline, some courts have found Williams.
 And many courts have held that the use of testimonial hearsay by an expert is permitted without regard to its formality, so long as the expert makes an independent conclusion and the hearsay itself is not admitted into evidence.